Skip to main content

 Health human resources

 Dr. Gamble's research focuses on allied health-care providers and health-care managers.
-Much health human resources research has primarily focused on doctors and nurses, with relatively little attention given to examining the supply of other health-care providers.
-Yet health care relies upon teams and other health professions to diagnose, treat and rehabilitate individuals with illness.
-All of these professions appear to deal with similar issues: increased demand coupled with perceived shortages and a shift in the place of work (from hospitals to community clinics and home).
+Health human resources research has primarily focused on doctors and nurses, with relatively little attention given to examining the supply of other health-care providers.
+Yet, health care relies upon teams and other health professions to diagnose, treat, and rehabilitate individuals with illnesses.
+All these professions appear to deal with similar issues: increased demand coupled with perceived shortages and a shift in the place of work (from hospitals to community clinics and home).
+As a result, research on this topic needs to include the perspective of health-care providers who are not only doctors and nurses.

 Interprofessional and intraprofessional collaborative practice and education

 Health-care delivery is highly reliant on teams delivering safe and quality care.
-Interprofessional and intraprofessional collaborative practices (IPCP) are important government priorities for the delivery of co-ordinated and efficient patient-centred care, and as a means to enhance the working conditions of health workers.
-Currently, a number of barriers exist which prevent the successful implementation of IPCP, including differing attitudes about working on interprofessional/intraprofessional teams (IPTs) and established stereotypes of each profession.
+Interprofessional and intraprofessional collaborative practices (IPCP) are important government priorities for the delivery of co-ordinated and efficient patient-centred care, and enhance the working conditions of health workers.
+Currently, several barriers exist which prevent the successful implementation of IPCP, including differing attitudes about working on interprofessional/intraprofessional teams (IPTs) and established stereotypes of each profession.
 This is partially due to the professional socialization process during silo-based professional education.
 An important goal of interprofessional and intraprofessional education (IPE) programs is to provide an environment that promotes the respect and recognition of the knowledge and skills of each health care professional.
 Many observers have advocated for the formal incorporation of educational strategies and methods that will prepare frontline providers with the knowledge and skills necessary to engage successfully in IPCP.
-Only then will each professional have an equal opportunity to participate in the delivery of co-ordinated care.
+Only then will each professional have an equal opportunity to participate in the delivery of coordinated care.

 • Publications